GaziYucel/latexConverter/README.md

 # Latex to PDF Converter Plugin

-The plugin for OJS 3.3 that allows to convert articles in Latex to PDF format.
+The plugin for OJS 3.3 and 3.4 that allows to convert articles in Latex to PDF format.

 -   [Latex to PDF Converter Plugin](#latex-to-pdf-converter-plugin)
 -   [Features](#features)